 There are two main types of music therapy, active and receptive.
 In active music therapy, the client is involved in creating or playing music themselves.
 Receptive music therapy involves listening to music for relaxation or to change mood.
-Both types are done under the guidance of a qualified music therapist, who are trained professionals who hold a master’s degree.
+Both types are done under the guidance of a qualified music therapist, who are trained professionals who hold a university degree.

 Music therapy may work in different ways, depending on what type is used.
 Receptive music therapy may promote relaxation and mindfulness, or encourage reminiscence.
 Both types may help the patient to develop a supportive relationship with their therapist.
 This offers an outlet to express feelings or thoughts they may otherwise have difficulty expressing.

-A systematic review of five studies indicated that music therapy (with a therapist) may have a small, short term positive effect on depression.
+A systematic review of nine studies found that music therapy (with a therapist) may have a small, short term positive effect on depression.
 These studies found that people with depression who participated in music therapy in addition to their usual treatment (such as antidepressant medication) had better outcomes than people who simply had their usual treatment.

 There is some cost associated with seeing a music therapist, which may not be covered by Medicare.
 Otherwise, there are no known disadvantages associated with music therapy or listening to music.

 Music CDs can be bought from shops or online.
 Music streaming services such as Spotify are also available.

-Last reviewed and updated: 1 December 2016
+Last reviewed and updated: 1 November 2019